Thecoolwolf2017/Offline_medic/README.md

-# hh_aidoc
+# Offline_medic
-AI Doctor
+by: AI Doctor
+edited by: Lozenda
 # Description :

-This script is basically for to be used in the server when there are no ems /doctors available in the server the players will get an option to pay and get helped/revived on there spot present by a moving ambulance with a doctor!
+This script is used to spawn a ems in the server when there are no ems /doctors available. the players will get chared and get helped/revived on there spot present by a moving ambulance with a doctor!

 # Features :